Home

 3. “BEING” and “DOING”

-These two opposites can complement each other, or interfere with each other and even destroy each other, depending on specific circumstances that we will describe:
+The opposite members of the pair "Being" and "Doing" can complement each other.
+They can also interfere with each other and even destroy each other, depending on specific circumstances that we will describe:

 “Being” and “doing” are concepts that derive from the very sense of existence.
 A form of existence exists that can be defined as ‘being,’ and as opposed to this, or alternatively, man can live with a sense that expresses itself in activity, in “doing”.